-Reebok’s fitness masks are proof we’re living in a dystopian hellscape
+Reebok’s fitness masks point to an even more dystopian future

 The Sensorial Mask

 This mask looks most akin to the kind we see around us now.
 But while most masks obscure the face, this one has a clear screen around the mouth.
-Reebok user research has found that people see sports as a social endeavor and, as a result, they like being able to express their emotions and see others’ faces as well.
-This mask filters out particles, but also allows the wearer to communicate with those around them.
+Reebok user research has found that people see sports as a social endeavor, and, as a result, they like being able to express their emotions and see others’ faces as well.
+This mask filters out particles but also allows the wearer to communicate with those around them.
 Albert envisions this mask being equipped with sensors that track the wearer’s heart rate and breathing rate, which would be captured in an app.

 The Immersion Mask

 This mask is the oddest-looking.
-It involves a clear shield that goes across the entire face, and includes a hood and a respirator to offer complete coverage.
+It involves a clear shield that goes across the entire face and includes a hood and a respirator to offer complete coverage.
 You could imagine using this somewhere you might be exposed to hazardous chemicals but still wanted to get in a good run.
 It’s designed to offer the wearer a lot of protection from the elements, while also allowing them to breathe freely, thanks to the respirator.

 The coverage on this mask also means that it has the potential to offer the most data, since it will have sensors throughout the face and head areas.
 Albert envisions this mask paired with an app to help the wearer improve their performance at whatever activity they’re doing.
-It could also potentially adjust the conditions inside the mask, from the temperature to the oxygen levels.
+It could also adjust the conditions inside the mask, from the temperature to the oxygen levels.

 Albert says it might feel hot in warm climates, so it would be better for temperature-controlled spaces where you might be worried about getting infected (again, these are extreme situations he’s considering).
 And while the mask looks strange to us, it might not appear so in a world where everybody is used to wearing masks all the time.
 “There are cultural norms around wearing masks,” says Albert.
 “In the future, as more people wear masks, it won’t look so strange to us.”